robmuh/robmuh.github.com/_posts/2014-09-29-dont-do-windows.markdown

 I'm finishing up a VMware Ubuntu Linux Desktop on a Stick image for [SkilStak Coding Arts](skilstak.com) with one goal in mind.
-Marginalize Windows &mdash; and even Macs &mdash; in my students minds.
+Marginalize Windows &mdash; and even Macs &mdash; in my students' minds.

 Here's the reality.
 I've met and worked with a lot of respectable, intelligent developers out there over some 25 years, but the ones that